 Comic Art and Feminism in the Baltic Sea Region

-This edited collection explores how the relationship between comic art and feminism has been shaped by global, transnational, and local trends, curating analyses of multinational comic art that encompasses themes of gender, sexuality, power, vulnerability, assault, abuse, taboo, and trauma.
+This edited collection explores how the relationship between comic art and feminism has been shaped by global, transnational, and local trends, curating analyses of multinational comic art that encompass themes of gender, sexuality, power, vulnerability, assault, abuse, taboo, and trauma.

-This is an essential collection for scholars and students in comics studies, women and gender studies, media and literature.
+This is an essential collection for scholars and students in comics studies, women and gender studies, media studies, and literature.

 Table of Contents